zkucekovic/tdd.nvim/README.md

 # tdd.nvim

 `tdd.nvim` is a Neovim plugin designed to streamline test-driven development for PHP projects.
 It allows you to quickly jump between a PHP class and its corresponding PHPUnit test, and will create the test file if it doesn't exist.
+NOTE: This plugin is still under development.
+In future versions, it is expected to handle namespaces and file paths more robustly.

 ## Features